oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 In Go - in contrast to its predecessors - channels can be closed; Oberon+ doesn't support this feature because it is not strictly necessary and has a complicated semantics which contradicts the Oberon philosophy of simplicity.

-The AWAIT and SIGNAL procedures can only be called from a procedure bound to a monitor.

-The AWAIT procedure suspends the calling thread until SIGNAL is called.
+The AWAIT procedure can only be called from a procedure bound to a monitor.
+It suspends the calling thread until the condition (boolean expression) becomes TRUE.
 More than one thread can be waiting on the same MONITOR instance.
-Calling SIGNAL wakes up the next waiting thread.
+The condition of each AWAIT call is evaluated whenever a procedure bound to the corresponding monitor finishes.
+If the condition becomes TRUE, this wakes up the next waiting thread.

 An extended version of the WITH statement can be used to choose which of a set of possible SEND or RECEIVE operations will proceed:
 ```